 InnoDB: High Performance vs. Reliability with dbWatch

 If you are a developer that deals with MySQL or a MySQL database administrator, you probably know what MySQL database engines are.
-One of the most popular database engines as far as MySQL or MariaDB is concerned is InnoDB.
-This storage engine is very widely regarded as a high-performance storage engine that also balances high performance with high reliability.
+One of the most popular database engines, as far as MySQL or MariaDB is concerned, is InnoDB.
+This storage engine is widely regarded as a high-performance storage engine that balances high performance with high reliability.

-This storage engine replaced MyISAM since generally used in MySQL 5.5 which was – MyISAM was released in 2010.
-This blog post will go through what MySQL can offer in this space and how dbWatch can help monitor performance and reliability issues.
+This storage engine replaced MyISAM and has been generally used in MySQL since version 5.5, which was released in 2010.
+This blog post will explore what MySQL offers in this space and how dbWatch can help monitor performance and reliability issues.

-If you ask a MySQL database administrator or a developer who deals with databases, how does InnoDB ensure high performance and reliability?
-You will probably hear the term “ACID” being mentioned.
-As it deals with databases, the term ACID is an acronym for four words:
+If you ask a MySQL database administrator or developer how InnoDB ensures high performance and reliability, you will probably hear the term “ACID” mentioned.
+In the context of databases, ACID is an acronym for:

 • Atomicity